adavarski/kubespray-hcloud/README.md

-# Hetzner k8s cluster: kybespray-based (HA: multi-master)
+# Hetzner k8s cluster: kubespray-based (HA: multi-master)

 Note: This module assumes that you have a public key in `~/.ssh/id_rsa.pub` and a Hetzner API token ready to be used.